 2 Whenever possible the race will be held on the first Saturday in June each year and entry is by invitation only.

-3 The route will follow the South Downs Way from Beachy Head to Chilcomb, near Winchester.
-The race will normally follow the southern route from Beachy Head via Exceat, but at the Race Director’s discretion the route may take the northern path via Jevington.
+3 The route will follow the South Downs Way (SDW) from Beachy Head to Chilcomb, near Winchester.
+The race will follow the southern route of the SDW from Beachy Head via Exceat..
 The South Downs Way is as shown on O/S Landranger Series 199, 198, 197, and 185 or Explorer Series 119-123 and 132.

-4 In the event of very poor visibility between Beachy Head and Exceat as a result of mist or fog, the Race Director may decide to require Leg 1 runners to run as a group as far as Birling Gap.
+4 In the event of very poor visibility between Beachy Head and Exceat due to fog, the Race Director will require Leg 1 runners to run as a group as far as Birling Gap.
 This would apply to all start times regardless of improved visibility.

-5 It comprises 18 legs of varying lengths; the total race length is approximately 97 miles.
+5 The race comprises 18 legs of varying lengths; the total length is approximately 97 miles.

 6 Each of the six runners in a team will run three non-consecutive legs.